-With cold weather upon us, bee populations have taken to their hives to nestle down with their colony and their honey for the winter.
-It’s a harsh time for most of nature, but with the right preparation and expertise in how to care for a beehive in the winter, your bees can make it through and be a prosperous colony come springtime.
+With cold winter weather upon us, most bee populations have taken to their hives to nestle down with their colony and their honey for the winter.
+The winter season is a harsh time for most of nature, but with the right winterizing supplies and preparation, your bees can make it through and be a strong hive come springtime.

 Know Your Climate

 When preparing your beehive for the winter months, it’s important to know what kinds of weather you’re up against.

 Extra insulation is a major benefit for your beehive if your area gets extremely low temperatures.
 If you expect fierce winds, secure the hive’s lids or add a hive cover.
 You can also shield the base and any ventilation holes to prevent drafts from disrupting the bees.

 Take into consideration whether you’ll face a lot of precipitation or flooding.
 Snow can act as a natural insulator, but your hives need to keep out any moisture to prevent excess humidity.

 Being in tune with the climate and the various types of weather your bees may experience will help you to prepare the hive.
 While beekeeping requires a certain amount of effort, we can’t be too involved in preparing our bees.
 They know what they’re doing, but it’s important you do your part in ensuring the hives are prepared for inclement weather.

 Take a look at your yard and imagine it’s the dead of winter: Are your hives in the best spot to handle the winter months?

 Make sure your honey bees are in a position that receives plenty of sunlight and as little wind as possible to help them through the winter months.
 Consider placing a windbreak—or utilize existing ones, such as a line of trees or shrubs—to protect your hive from the bitter winds in your region.

 If you get excess precipitation or flooding through the winter, move your hive to higher, safer ground to keep it dry until spring.